AlirezaSoltaniJazi/python-selenium-pytest/README.md

-# Selenium WebDriver With Python
+# Selenium WebDriver With POM Pattern (Python and pytest)

 Selenium is a free and open-source automated testing suite for web applications across different browsers and platforms¹.
 It's not just a single tool but a set of different software tools each with a different approach to support